KasparEtter/ef1p/pages/email/email.md

   Anything you open on an untrusted page can also not be trusted.
   Some mail clients, such as Apple Mail, don't have a status bar and show the destination address in a [tooltip](https://en.wikipedia.org/wiki/Tooltip) instead.
-  (Apple Mail is smart enough to override any tooltips which the sender provided with the [`title` attribute](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/title).
+  And yes, Apple Mail is smart enough to override any tooltips that a sender provided with the [`title` attribute](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/title).
-  I've checked this! 🤓 )
+  I've tested this.
 - **Use a password manager**: Seriously.
   [Password managers](https://en.wikipedia.org/wiki/Password_manager) not only allow you to have a long, randomly-generated password for each website,